 I am a charter member, where can I find the permanently displayed charter member names?
-The charter member mural was a popular display in the exhibit space.
-We are happy to thank our charter members in this online format as well.
-After we have moved through the current strategic planning are are able to open another bricks and mortar facility, we look forward to reinstalling our Charter Member mural for display once again.
+We are happy to thank our charter members in this online format.

 I saw Tasha’s dollhouse when it was displayed in Colonial Williamsburg in the 1990’s.
 Where is it displayed now?
 The dolls, furniture and household goods of Tasha’s famous dollhouse have returned to Tasha’s home.
 The house, barn and greenhouse that Colonial Williamsburg volunteers built for the exhibit were donated to the Tudor Family and are currently in storage.
 The greenhouse was part of the Tasha Tudor Museum’s Seasons of Delight: Tasha’s Love of Gardening exhibit in 2016.